Used Shipping Containers Are Ugly...

 "Like New" or "One Trip" containers are generally within a year or two of their date of manufacture and are in excellent condition inside and out (containers are often bumped into one another during stacking, so even One Trip units will still have a few dings and dents).

-While some one trip containers have only taken one trip across an ocean on a container ship, the term "one tripper" is more of a reference to a "like new" container.
+While most One Trip containers have only taken one trip across an ocean on a container ship, the term "one tripper" is more of a reference to a "like new" container.
 A brand new container in North America would need to be custom built (usually for about triple the cost of a One Trip).

 Used shipping containers that are still able to be CSC certified for overseas shipment, and stacked up to 7-high on container ships.
-Cargo-worthy or "CWO" containers are generally in a little better shape than WWT containers and are guaranteed to be wind/water tight.
+Cargo-worthy or "CWO" containers are generally in similar cosmetic condition to WWT containers (though, CWO units tend to be a couple years newer, on average).

-Because containers are exposed to elements and made from steel, all CWO and WWT units will have some surface rust.
+Because containers are exposed to the elements and made from steel, all CWO and WWT units will have some surface rust.
 Fortunately, containers are made from cor-ten steel and built to be extremely durable.
 A fresh coat of paint also goes a long way in cleaning up a used container.

 What's the Difference between CWO & WWT?

 CWO means "cargo-worthy" or that a container has the structural integrity to be stacked 7-high on a cargo ship.
 WWT means "wind and water tight" and is primarily used for storage.

 WWT ("Wind & Water Tight")